Bailey Mae is well-loved and well-fed. The latter is due, in part, to this easy Instant Pot Dog Food Recipe.

 This recipe is intended as a delicious, wholesome supplement to your dog’s regular diet, not a complete meal replacement.

-Your four-legged friend will like this delicious treat; I sometimes add 1 cup blueberries to this homemade dog food recipe.
+Your dog will like this delicious treat; I sometimes add 1 cup blueberries for the antioxidants, vitamins, and extra boost of low-glycemic carbs to this homemade dog food recipe.

 And while this is Instant Pot Homemade Dog Food with Chicken, you can substitute the chicken for pork, beef, turkey, etc.